markovka17/dla/hw2_kws/README.md

       1. define `max_window_length` and restrict you buffer with this parameter.
       Don't forget to refresh the buffer by dropping the first frame and adding `T + 1` frame.
       2. share `hidden state` of GRU between steps
-      3. implement streaming KWS as separeta `class`
+      3. implement streaming KWS as separate `class`

       To demonstrate the work in streaming mode, take two random audio tracks of 10-20 seconds and glue them together so that your keyword will be between them.
 Run the model through this glued track and draw how the probability of your keyword changing over time.